Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Tableau View - removed
 * [Conditional Formatting](/controls/en-cf.html) - It is now possible to bind a variable as text in the conditional formatting for a button
 * [Conditional formatting](/controls/en-cf.html) - Use a drop down for boolean variables
-* [Timeline-Grid](/controls/Chart/en-timeline-grid.html) - removed reload button for mapping
+* [Timeline Grid](/controls/Chart/en-timeline-grid.html) - removed reload button for mapping
 * Control size limit of at least 20 pixels removed
 * Text - fix for a bug where tapped event didn't work if no background was selected
 * Table - fix for a bug where the data in a table on the artboard was updated irregularly